Predictions of a simple parametric model of hierarchical black hole mergers

-The FM, which is fitted with the GWTC-3 events, predicts multiple peaks in the component mass spectrum.
-This was first identified in the GWTC-2 population \citep{GWTC-2-pop} by \cite{Tiwari:2020otp}.
-The dominant peak occurs at $\sim 10 M_{\odot}$, with two subdominant peaks at $\sim 15 M_{\odot}$ and $\sim 35 M_{\odot}$ (see Fig.~11 of \citealt{GWTC-3-pop}).
-Intriguingly, the dominant peak is consistent with the 1g+1g mergers of our model.
+The FM model fitted to GWTC-3 events predicts multiple peaks in the component mass spectrum.
+This was first identified in the GWTC-2 population \citep{GWTC-2-pop} by \citet{Tiwari:2020otp}.
+The dominant peak occurs at $\sim 9 M_{\odot}$, with two subdominant peaks at $\sim 17 M_{\odot}$ and $\sim 32 M_{\odot}$ (see Fig.~11 of \citealt{GWTC-3-pop}). \citet{Tiwari:2020otp} speculated that these multimodal features could be imprints of the hierarchical merger scenario in dense stellar environments.
+Here, we computed the mass spectrum of higher generation mergers from the {\tt SPHM} with the following values of the model parameters: $\alpha=8$, $\delta_{m}=10M_\odot$, $m_{\rm min}=5M_\odot$, and $m_{\rm max}=20M_\odot$, and $(\beta_1=4,\, \beta_2=3)$.
+We considered the pairing probability function in Eq.~(\ref{eq:Pair-q-Mtot}).
+In Fig.~\ref{fig:Pm1} we compare our predictions of the primary mass spectrum to those of the FM model (solid black).
+Intriguingly, the dominant peak is consistent with the 1g+1g mergers of the {\tt SPHM}.
 The secondary and tertiary peaks are consistent with mergers involving 2g (1g+2g and 2g+2g mergers) and 3g (1g+3g, 2g+3g, and 3g+3g mergers) BHs, respectively.
-These curves assume a uniform spin distribution; but we have verified that using a beta distribution for the spins does not produce any visible change in the plot.
-We also find similar features when we compare the chirp mass distribution of the GWTC-3 population (Fig.~2 of \citealt{GWTC-3-pop}) with the chirp mass distribution of higher generation mergers as predicted by our model.
-Our model also reproduces the component spin magnitude and effective spin distributions of \cite{Gerosa:2017kvu, Fishbach:2017dwv, Gerosa:2021hsc}.
-The mass ratio distribution from our model, which plays a crucial role in determining the pairing probability of binaries, is discussed further in Appendix \ref{app:q} and Fig.~\ref{fig:mass-ratio} therein.
+These curves assume a uniform distribution between [0, 0.2] for spin magnitudes; but we have verified that using a beta distribution for the spin magnitudes does not produce any visible change in the plots.

+Note that the above adopted parameters for the BH initial mass function resembles the population present in clusters with higher metallicities ($0.015<Z<0.0225$; see Fig.~\ref{fig:IMF-fit}).
+Therefore, the hierarchical merger scheme could potentially explain the multimodality in the GWTC-3 mass spectrum if the observed BBHs primarily originate from high metallicity clusters under the assumptions of this study.
+We also find similar features when we compare the chirp mass distribution of the GWTC-3 population (Fig.~2 of \citealt{GWTC-3-pop}) with the chirp mass distribution of higher generation mergers as predicted by the {\tt SPHM}.